ysw-sunshine/UPFPSR/README.md

 # UPFPSR
 A Ubiquitylation Predictor for Plant through Combining Sequence Information and Random Forest

+## Overview
+In this study, we propose a novel predictor, named UPFPSR, for predicting lysine ubiquitylation sites of plant.
+UPFPSR is developed using multiple physicochemical properties of amino acids and sequence-based statistical information.
+In order to find a suitable classification algorithm, four traditional algorithms and two deep learning networks are compared, and the random forest with superior performance is selected ultimately.

 ## Requirements
 * Python>=3.6
 * Matlab2018a